 While it’s true that they can’t really be called a full-on metal band anymore, Opeth are in some ways as heavy as they’ve ever been – if one considers that the term does not only apply to the loudest, fastest and most distorted music possible.
-Messrs. Åkerfeldt, Åkesson, Méndez, Axenrot and Svalberg are not reinventing the wheel here, but they are pushing their own boundaries and displaying new influences while retaining their own unique style.
+Messrs. Åkerfeldt, Åkesson, Méndez, Axenrot and Svalberg are pushing their own boundaries here, and displaying new influences while retaining their own unique style.
 Whether In Cauda Venenum gains or loses the band any fans is difficult to say.
 Those who instantly dismiss anything that isn’t death metal obviously need not bother with this one.
 Those who can’t tolerate death metal, but appreciate the artistic progressive rock bands of the past may find it appealing.
-The third (and most fortunate) category of fans – those who appreciate everything Opeth has done, will find a lot to like here.
+The third and most fortunate category of fans – those who appreciate everything Opeth has done – will find a lot to like here.

 Available in many different formats here, and at all major worldwide distributors.